Visit Azul.com Support

 2 - aggressive optimizations, might expose high CPU utilization in some cases (default)

-3 - turns on very aggressive optimizations known to cause long compilations and high CPU load at warmup (not recommended for production)
+3 - turns on very aggressive optimizations known to cause long compilations and high CPU load at warmup.
+Ideally used with Cloud Native Compiler and ReadyNow to offset long compilation times.

 -XX:[+/-]FalconPreserveBoxingIdentity